mfessenden/SKTiled/Docs/Documentation/Getting Started.md

 ## Installation

 The **SKTiled** project contains six targets; three are demo applications for iOS/tvOS/macOS.
 These are included to let you quickly test your own content, or simple play around with the included demo files.
 The other three are frameworks for use in your own projects.
+If the three demo targets do not appear in the active scheme list, choose **Manage Schemes** and press the **Autocreate Schemes Now** button.

 ![Project Schemes](images/project-schemes.png)

-To use the frameworks, build the appropriate framework target and add to your project.
-Make sure the **Minimum Deployment Target** is set correctly for your project (iOS11+/macOS 10.12+/tvOS12+).

 ### Framework Installation